-The developed platform is may be used as an learning aid, as an inexpensive development tool replacing professional laboratory equipment, or for automation purposes, taking advantage of its hardware interfacing capabilities with a control program running on a PC.
+The developed platform can be used as an learning aid, as an inexpensive development tool replacing professional laboratory equipment, or for automation purposes, taking advantage of its hardware interfacing capabilities to connect to multiple sensors and actuators.

-Future development shall focus on expanding support to other hardware platforms, improving the software library, and adding support to other programming languages.
+Future development should focus on expanding support to other MCU models, adding new features, improving the software libraries, and providing a more user-friendly control interface.